How to Lead People without the Title

 By John Millen

-Speaking at a company’s virtual meeting a couple of months ago on “Storytelling for Leaders,” I started with a poll question: “How many leaders do we have here today?”
+Speaking at a company’s leadership meeting a couple of months ago on “Storytelling for Leaders,” I started with a poll question: “How many leaders do we have here today?”

 It was a bit of a rhetorical question.
-I asked this knowing that the majority of the 700 people in the Zoom meeting either had a leader title or knew they were identified as high potential.
+I asked this knowing that the majority of the 300 people attending either had a leader title or knew they were identified as high potential.

-I was momentarily surprised when only 47 percent of people identified themselves as leaders.
+I was momentarily surprised when only about half of the people identified themselves as leaders.
 I thought maybe it was a semantics problem in their culture.

 Influencing other people